chrisnajman/accessible-accordion-v2/README.md

 # Accessible Accordion V2

 Accessible accordions built with the `<details>` element.
-This CSS snippet enhances the accordions with a smooth height transition - but only when it's safe and supported.
+The CSS snippet enhances the accordions with a smooth height transition - but only when it's safe and supported.
 It uses modern CSS features with progressive enhancement in mind.
 There are two pages, one showing multiple and one showing a single accordion.

 > [!NOTE]
 > To enable multiple accordions add the same `name` attribute to each of the `details` tags, e.g. `name="accordion"`.